 with an unmistakably Oberoi signature.

-Discover the magnificent Naila Fort as you sip on high tea or cocktails and watch the sun go down with the one you love.
+Discover the magnificent Naila Fort as you sip on high tea or refreshing beverages and watch the sun go down with the one you love.
 An unmistakably Oberoi experience.
+Timings 10:00 am to 4:00 pm

 Let us take you on a personalised journey around Indian cuisine.
 Unravel the complex blends of spices and learn how to recreate authentic tastes in expert guidance from an Oberoi chef.
 Your private cooking lesson is followed by dinner, cooked just the way you like.